 As we’ve seen, Niagara Reef faces its share of challenges, from invasive species to climate change.
 But with ongoing conservation efforts and increased awareness, there’s hope for its future.
 Whether you’re an angler, a nature enthusiast, or simply someone who cares about our planet’s ecosystems, Niagara Reef offers a compelling reason to take a closer look at what lies beneath the surface of our Great Lakes.

-So next time you’re near Lake Erie, take a moment to appreciate the hidden world of Niagara Reef.
+So next time you’re near Lake Erie, take a moment to appreciate the underwater world of Niagara Reef.
 Better yet, get involved in local conservation efforts.
 After all, the health of our underwater ecosystems affects us all, even if we can’t always see them.